 Don’t you love a good gingerbread craft at Christmas time?
 Gingerbread and Christmas go hand and hand, and decorating a gingerbread house is one of those traditions that the kids just love to do every year.

-Traditional cookie and candy gingerbread houses are fun to make and decorate, but if you’re not crazy about your kids getting into all that sugar, a cardboard gingerbread house is the way to go!
+If your kids love decorating a traditional candy house, but you’re not crazy about them getting into a lot of sugar, this cardboard gingerbread house is the way to go.

 Isn’t our little house just the sweetest?
-The best thing about it?
-You’ll have an adorable Christmas keepsake to keep for years and years!
-It will last far longer than any candy house your kids could make.
+It was a lot of fun to make, and it will keep for years.
+Much longer than any candy house your kids could ever make.

-Gather your supplies and I’ll show you how to put this activity together for your hooligans!
+Let’s gather our supplies and I’ll show you how to put this activity together for your kids.
+It’s easy!

 To make your cardboard gingerbread house, you’ll need:

 - thick cardboard

 - silver garland chopped up